With a little help from your friends: semi-cooperative games via Joker moves: Experiments

 \section{Experiments}

-We illustrate the application of Joker games in model-based testing.
+We illustrate the application of Joker games in model-based testing (MBT).

+\paragraph{MBT} In MBT, the model specifies the desired interaction of the system-under-test (SUT) with its environment, e.g. the user or some other system.
+The tester (i.e. this is a special user) interacts with the SUT to find bugs, i.e. undesired interactions, of the system.
+A test case specifies the inputs the tester provides, given the outputs that the SUT provides in the interaction.
+In MBT, test cases are derived from the model.
+By executing the test cases on the SUT, it can be checked whether the SUT shows the desired interaction, as specified by the model.

+Because the number of test cases that can be derived from the model is usually infinite, a selection criteria is used to select a finite number.
+One standard criteria is to derive test cases such that for each state in the model, a test case reaching this state in the model is selected.
+When the test cases have been executed on the SUT, we say that all states are covered.

+The derivation of test cases that cover all states is non-trivial, since the tester may not have full control over the outputs of the SUT.
+The SUT may choose its outputs in such a way that prevents reaching some states.
+On the other hand, most SUTs are not adversarial by nature, but they are also not necessarily cooperative.

+\paragraph{Testing as a game.} Therefore, we apply our Joker games to find test cases that reach a state with the least help, i.e. the minimum number of Jokers.
+To do this, we represent the tester as Player 1 and the SUT as Player 2 in our Joker games.
+Specifically, we translate the model-based testing model to a concurrent game, compute Joker attractor strategies and their Joker-inspired strategies, and translate the latter strategies to test cases.
+The first and last step are performed via the translations provided by Van den Bos and Stoelinga \cite{mbtgames}.

-\myparagraph{Testing as a game.} We translate input-output labeled transition systems describing the desired behaviour of the System Under Test (SUT) to concurrent games, as described in \cite{mbtgames}.
-In each game state, Player 1/Tester has 3 options: stop testing, provide one of the inputs to the SUT, or observe the behaviour of the SUT.
-Player 2/SUT has 2 options: provide an output to the SUT, or do nothing.
+In the translation from model to game, we use that in each game state, Player 1/Tester has three options: stop testing, provide one of her inputs to the SUT, or observe an output of the SUT.
+Player 2/SUT has two options: provide an output to the tester, or do nothing.
 Hence Player 1 and 2 decide concurrently what their next action is.
-The next state is then determined as follows: if the Tester provides an input, and the SUT does nothing, the input is processed.
-If the Tester observes the SUT (virtually also doing no action of its own), the output is processed.
-If the Tester provides an input, while the SUT provides an output, then several regimes are possible, such as input-eager, output-eager \cite{mbtgames}.
-We opt for the {\em nondeterministic} regime, where picked action is chosen nondeterministically (this corresponds with having a set of states $\moves(q,a,x)$).
-In this set up, we investigate the effectiveness of Joker-based testing through a comparison with randomized testing.
-In Joker-based testing we take the Joker-inspired strategies of Joker attractor strategies, to allow for a fair and realistic (no use of Joker actions) comparison.
+The next state is then determined as follows: if the Tester provides an input, and the SUT does nothing, the input is received and processed by the SUT.
+If the Tester observes the SUT (virtually also doing no action of its own), and the SUT provides an output, the output was processed by the SUT and sent to the Tester.
+If the Tester provides an input, while the SUT also provides an output, then several ways of solving this conflict are possible, such as input-eager, output-eager \cite{mbtgames}.
+We opt for the {\em nondeterministic} solution, where the picked action is chosen nondeterministically.
+Note that this corresponds with having a set of states $\moves(q,a,x)$.